omnidotdev/garden/README.md

 ## Generate the Schema

-`cd apps/cli`, then `cargo run -- $OUTPUT_FILE`.
-For example, `cargo run -- ../garden.schema.json`.
+`cd cli`, then `cargo run -- $OUTPUT_FILE`.
+For example, `cargo run -- ../../garden.schema.json`.

 ## Local Development (Library and Web App)

-The app is a landing page and visualizer for Garden schemas. `cd app`, then continue below.
+The app is a landing page and visualizer for Garden schemas.

 ### Generate Types from Schema